 The area is considered to be the best surfing location in the eastern US and apart from that, there are plenty of beach activities here.

 On the nearly 70 miles of warm golden sand, you can have some very relaxing walks, sit around a beach fire, fly a kite, or build the sandcastle of your dreams!

-If beach activities are not your favorite, you can do some hiking or fishing.
+If beach activities in the Outer Banks are not your favorite, you can do some hiking or fishing.
 There are a variety of outstanding fishing options at Cape Hatteras National Seashore.

 Although the best seasons for fishing are spring and fall, “committed” fishers can catch fish all year long.

 The areas beyond the beach can be explored by hikers through Buxton Woods Trail, Open Ponds Trail, or Hammock Hills Trail.

 You can also stop by one of the visitor centers for orientation or to find a ranger program.
 Last but not least, try to climb one or all three lighthouses that have helped mariners navigate the rough waters.

 At Cape Lookout National Seashore, you’ll find a wide range of activities no matter what your interests are.

 From horse watching to camping and fishing to learning about the history of Cape Lookout Light Station and exploring historic villages, this national park is not to be missed.

 When it comes to things to do, you should definitely check out Portsmouth Village.
 Tour and explore the area with a guided tour, visit the Theodore & Anne Salter House and Visitor Center, and see the exhibits there.